 The popular preoccupation with celebrity deaths is virtually unavoidable.
 Last year saw the deaths of international pop culture icons like David Bowie, Prince, Leonard Cohen, George Michael, and Carrie Fisher, and there's been little reprieve this year with Chris Cornell, Chester Bennington, Prodigy, Dick Gregory, Sam Shepard, Gregg Allman, and more passing away.
 Each of these deaths has spawned a flood of sentimental memorials and grief-stricken admissions of shock, from career celebrations to more personal essays.
-This is hardly anything new, as celebrity deaths have captivated people as long as the idea of celebrity has existed, and yet, each time a celebrity figure passes away, virtually every social media feed is inundated with expressions of grief and sadness.
+This is hardly anything new, as celebrity deaths have captivated people as long as the idea of celebrity has existed, and yet each time a celebrity figure passes away, virtually every social media feed is inundated with expressions of grief and sadness.

-These deaths and our responses to them are emblematic of a unique social phenomenon: Why do we feel attached to, and intimate with, people we've never met?
+These deaths and our responses to them are emblematic of a unique social phenomenon: why do we feel attached to, and intimate with, people we've never met?
 Why does the death of a stranger on the public stage impact us so deeply and traumatically, and how can we understand our relationships to these people and their deaths?

-Dr. Samita Nandy, Director of the Centre for Media and Celebrity Studies (CMCS) in Toronto, explains that, while our interactions with celebrities are still mediated, they've become exponentially more accessible, thanks to new possibilities for personalized, familiar engagement with our favorite artists (dozens of articles detail schemes to instigate engagement from celebs on social media), our feelings of connection to these artists are growing stronger.
+Dr. Samita Nandy, Director of the Centre for Media and Celebrity Studies (CMCS) in Toronto, explains that, while our interactions with celebrities are still mediated, they've become exponentially more accessible, thanks to new possibilities for personalized, familiar engagement with our favourite artists (dozens of articles detail schemes to instigate engagement from celebs on social media), our feelings of connection to these artists are growing stronger.
 Nandy calls these interactions "para-social relationships."

 Dr. Jacque Lynn Foltyn, a professor of sociology at National University in La Jolla, California, has been studying celebrity deaths and public interest for years.
-She told VICE that our favorite celebrities are "deeply connected to our developing self."
-She notes that when these figures express relatable personal tribulations like Chester Bennington did with his mental health, we deepen our connection.
+She told VICE that our favourite celebrities are "deeply connected to our developing self."
+She notes that when these figures express relatable personal tribulations, like Chester Bennington did with his mental health, we deepen our connection.
 "It makes them vulnerable," Foltyn says.
 "It makes people identify with them: [the artist] speaks for them."
 These expressions ultimately legitimize and give credence to "the production of our own identity, and our own life cycle and rites of passage," she adds.
 Foltyn calls these figures "intimate strangers," and describes the grief we experience as "disenfranchised grief," a form of socially inappropriate mourning.
 She says it's often characterized by dismissal from others: "Someone might say to you, 'Get over it!
 What's the big deal?
 You didn't know that person.'"
 This creates dissonance with the highly publicized accounts of celebrity deaths that produce total acknowledgment via hours of content.
 Foltyn notes that for many young people, this is the first time they deal with death, but it's "mediated by distance and by screens, so it's at a safe distance."

 Nandy also differentiates this grief by noting a lack of "material responsibilities" produced by the loss.
 "In the case of losing a loved one, such as a family member, there are often legal and financial responsibilities to undertake," she says.
 By contrast, when a celebrity dies, we shift those duties to their family, agents, or publicists, while consuming these events from a distance.
 "It becomes another cultural artifact to consume for gratification.
 In some ways, grief is then expressed as a form of pleasure to cope with perceived loss."
 Both Nandy and Foltyn explain that celebrity deaths also confront us with our own mortality.
 "As in real life, any such death also reminds us of our own mortality, which we tend to reverse through cultural constructions of immortality in fame," Nandy says.